What is forensic accountancy?

 If you ask somebody what their job or profession is, after they have answered, you will probably have a general idea of what they do and will possibly know someone who does that or even have seen it featured in a programme on television.

-So, how would you sum up what the Forensic Accountant does in 5 words?
+So, how would you sum up what the Forensic Accountancy does in 5 words?
 More on that later.

 However, the longer answer is “a Forensic Accountant uses their knowledge of accounting, together with investigation techniques to help solve financial and business problems”.